Joyce Baird (diabetologist)

-Joyce Baird (1929 - 2014) was a diabetes clinical and academic researcher, internationally cited for her work in both laboratory and clinical settings.
+Joyce Baird (1929 – 2014) was a Scottish diabetes clinical and academic researcher, internationally cited for her work in both laboratory and clinical settings.
 Baird created the Metabolic Unit at the Western General Hospital, Edinburgh and established a model of patient care that allowed those with endocrine disorders to monitor and treat themselves without supervision, and was organised in 'family friendly' hours.
 Baird was Vice President of the European Association for the Study of Diabetes.
 A new 'Baird Family Hospital' is opening in Aberdeen, Scotland in 2021, named for Joyce Baird, her parents and her brother's contribution to UK medicine.

 Early life and education

 Joyce Baird was born in Glasgow, Scotland on 24 June 1929 to a pioneering medical family.
 Baird moved to Aberdeen in 1937, where her father Sir Dugald Baird was Regius Professor of Midwifery at Aberdeen University and led health care reforms for women in the UK and her mother Lady Matilda Deans or May Baird, CBE was also a doctor, and champion of women's health, and the first woman to chair a regional health board, and was the BBC's National Governor for Scotland.
 Baird had a sister Maureen and two brothers.
 One brother, Professor David Tennant Baird was involved in medical research including developing the 'morning after' pill for treating women as an 'emergency contraceptive', the other brother, D. Euan Baird, S.O.B., became CEO and Chairman of the Board of Schlumberger, a global oil exploration and scientific conglomerate until 2003.

 Baird was educated at St. Margaret's School, Aberdeen and St. Leonards in St Andrews.
 At 16, she went to Aberdeen University to study English, moral philosophy, psychology and economic history and winning subject prizes and graduated from Aberdeen University (MA 1949).
 Turning from philosophy, Baird went on to study medicine at Aberdeen graduating MBChB in 1954.
 Baird captained the Scottish University women's hockey team.
 Baird married fellow physician, Jack Penman Splitt in 1958, and they had one daughter Miranda.
 Baird had to accumulate holidays to get time off with a new baby, and continued a career full-time.
 Miranda had two daughters Isobel and Helena; Baird's husband Jack died in 1974.